 The slow walk over the undulating snow fields is endless.
 The snow makes the going difficult.
 At times you are going to slip and slide a few meters.
-At times your foot is going to sink in to the thighs.
+At times your foot is going to sink in up to the thighs.
 But never is it going to get so difficult that it scares the life out of you.
-The scenery is singularly white in all its hues.
+The scenery is singularly white.

 There are no tracks on the snow and you need to keep a general sense of direction towards the Rupin pass gully.
-The good news is, there are hardly any chances of losing your way, and if you keep your sight on the pass and a direction towards your right you will eventually, after an arduous trek of an hour and half, come to the foot of the Rupin pass gully.
+The good news is, there are hardly any chances of losing your way, and if you keep your sight on the pass and stick to your right, you will eventually, after an arduous trek of an hour and half, come to the foot of the Rupin pass gully.

 Rest for a while, collect your breath and prepare yourself for a thrilling adventurous climb through the Rupin pass gully.

 A word of caution here: The trek through the gully is a short climb of about 200 meters.
 What makes the climb tricky is the loose stones and boulders (scree) that line its entire length.
 Add to it the initial climb leading to the gully over a steep snowy flank of the slope.
 Footholds on the icy slope are difficult to find and scrambling on all fours is sometimes the only option.
 An ice-axe to cut steps is extremely handy here.

 It is a good idea to let your guides and porters go in advance as they can mark out the route for you.
 In addition they can give you precious hand-holds in some of the tricky stretches.